 We have adopted Best Practice Guidelines from external nationally recognized organizations.
 The guidelines provide information about evidence-based treatment of common behavioral health conditions.
 Two aspects of each Supplemental and Measurable Guideline are measured annually, and the data is then used to identify opportunity for improvement.
-Links to these guidelines may be found at optumidaho.com.
+Links to these guidelines may be found on Provider Express.